Providence (The X-Files): Production

 The opening scene depicts a fire fight during the Gulf War.
-A desert area one hour outside of Los Angeles stood in for Iraq, and the scene featured actual U.S. military personnel as extras (U.S. Marines in Iraq pictured).
+A desert area one hour outside of Los Angeles stood in for Iraq, and the scene featured actual U.S. military personnel as extras (U.S. Marines in the Gulf War pictured).

 "Providence" was written by series creator Chris Carter and executive producer Frank Spotnitz.
 A large portion of the episode, as well as the previous entry, was based on the ancient astronaut theory; a theory that proposes intelligent extraterrestrial beings have visited Earth in antiquity or prehistory and made contact with humans.
 The themes had previously been visited in the "Biogenesis"/"The Sixth Extinction"/"Amor Fati" story arc.
 This episode, as well as the one that proceeds it, plays around with questions concerning traditional religion and faith.
 About the plot, series co-star Robert Patrick later joked: "The baby's the Messiah.
 I don't understand any of it.
 I'm Episcopalian; I don't get it."

 Carter also directed the episode; initially, the episode was supposed to have been helmed by another individual, but no one was ever selected.
 At the last minute, Carter took on the role.
 Due to time constraints, Carter was writing whole parts of the script while the episode was being filmed.
 Many of the cast and crew were pleased with Carter's directing.
 Gillian Anderson said that she thought "Chris has directed some of our best episodes.
 He's very even tempered, and he's quiet and gentle and quite nice to have as a director, because that energy can't help but pervade the rest of the set […] He's got a clear vision, and he's good at communicating that."
 Annabeth Gish noted that Carter's directing was "very meticulous" and that he "knows exactly what he wants".